Attention Deficit/Hyperactivity Disorder (ADHD) in Children: Rationale for Its Integrative Management

 Stevens and her collaborators at Indiana University measured plasma and red cell fatty acid levels in 53 boys with ADHD and 43 controls, aged 6-12 years.
 [120] They also took detailed histories, compared clinical symptom patterns, and tracked daily dietary EFA intakes.
 They confirmed Mitchell's earlier report [119] of lowered plasma concentrations of DHA and AA (but not of DGLA); and found plasma eicosapentaenoic acid (EPA, C20:5 omega 3) was decreased, as was red cell arachidonic acid.
 As tracked by the parents, the ADHD group had significantly greater thirst, frequency of urination, and dry skin-all indicators of EFA deficiency-than did the control subjects.
 [121] Within the ADHD group, a subgroup with higher scores for EFA deficiency also had the lowest levels of plasma EFA.
 [124]

 The omega-6 fatty acid GLA (gamma-linolenic acid) is a metabolic precursor to AA.
 [141] GLA was administered to ADHD children in two placebo-controlled studies.
 In the first, parents' ratings suggested benefit from GLA but teachers' ratings did not.
-[122] In the second, parents' ratings did not suggest benefit but one teachers' rating of benefit-the Conners Hyperactivity Factor-did achieve statistical significance.
+[122] In the second, parents' ratings did not suggest benefit but one teachers' rating of benefit – the Conners Hyperactivity Factor – did achieve statistical significance.
 [123] Future studies might be more definitive if objective measures are taken to establish EFA status and if mixed omega-3 and omega-6 long-chain fatty acid preparations are administered.

 The polyunsaturated, long-chain DHA and AA affect the biological and physical properties of cell membranes, as well as the functionality of numerous important membrane proteins.
 The biochemical fates of DHA and AA are structurally and functionally intertwined with the phospholipid substances that make up the bulk of the cell's membrane systems.

-Most of the reactions that collectively amount to life occur on or in cell membranes.
+Phosphatidylserine (PS) and Other Phospholipids [105] Most of the reactions that collectively amount to life occur on or in cell membranes.
 These are the physical-chemical entities on which the vast majority of the cell's enzyme assemblies are mounted.
 The phospholipids (PL) are the main foundational molecules for all cell membranes, serving much as building blocks for the membrane matrix into which the proteins are inserted.
 Within the membrane, the phospholipid (PL) molecules act as "parent" molecules for the long-chain, essential fatty acid molecules.
 They hold the EFA in position within the membrane, enabling enzymes of the membrane to metabolize the EFA to eicosanoids and other regulatory messenger molecules as appropriate.

 Of the phospholipids, phosphatidylcholine (PC) is quantitatively the most common in all membranes.
 PC is also the body's main reservoir for choline, a small amine that is a component of the neurotransmitter acetylcholine.
 The PC precursor dimethylaminethanol (DMAE) is a major substrate for making PC in the body; it can have a stimulant-type action in the ADHD brain, and has been used with moderate success in the treatment of children with ADHD and developmental disorders.
-[125] DMAE does have adverse side-effects at high doses,126 but was effective against "hyperkinesis" in one double-blind trial and against learning disorders in another.
+[125] DMAE does have adverse side-effects at high doses, [126] but was effective against "hyperkinesis" in one double-blind trial and against learning disorders in another.
 [125]

 Phosphatidylserine (PS) is clinically proven to benefit a wide range of brain functions.
 [105] This phospholipid occurs in the brain at far higher concentrations than it does in the other organs.
 It is a key constituent of nerve cell synaptic membranes, which are deeply involved in the production of neurotransmitters, their packaging for subsequent release, and their action via receptors located at the synaptic junctions.
 Ingested as a dietary supplement, PS energizes the human brain, facilitating synaptic connectivity and specifically boosting dopamine transmitter functions, i.e., its production, release, and postsynaptic receptor actions.
 In a physician in-office study of 21 consecutive ADHD cases aged 4-19, dietary supplementation with PS benefited greater than 90 percent of the cases.
 [127] At intakes of 200-300 mg/day of PS for up to four months, attention and learning were most consistently improved.
 Oppositional conduct proved most resistant to PS treatment.

-Many of the neurotransmitters are metabolically derived from amino acids.
+Other Nutrients Many of the neurotransmitters are metabolically derived from amino acids.
 Analyses of plasma amino acid levels determined that phenylalanine, tyrosine, tryptophan, and isoleucine were lower in ADHD patients than in controls.
 [128] In adults with ADHD, L-tyrosine treatment produced transient improvement.
 [128, 130] Also in ADHD adults, S-adenosyl methionine seemed beneficial in one small, short-term, uncontrolled study.
 [131]

 A complex mixture of bioflavonoids (oligomeric proanthocyanidins or OPCs), which have potent antioxidant activity, were reported to benefit ADHD in an undisclosed proportion of children seen in a pediatric practice.
 [133] The symptom clusters related to attention and distractibility seemingly responded more significantly than hyperactivity and impulsivity.
 Side-effects were said to be minor.